 Is it Raw?

 Raw Cacao is quite a misnomer.
-For food to be technically raw it must be kept under x degrees.
+For food to be technically raw it must be kept under 48 degrees.

 Almost all cacao is toasted as this helps to remove the husk of the bean.

-The beans are also ground in a machine which creates heats of **
+The beans are also ground in a machine which creates heat as well.

 Most Cacao is not raw, even if it claims to be.

-I think what most who are using the term raw when referring to Cacao are probably highlighting that it is not a powder – that it has not had the fats separated.
-This is why I use the term “pure”.
+I think what most who are using the term raw when referring to Cacao are probably highlighting that it is not a powder nor is tempered or conched (processes involved in chocolate making) and has thus gone through minimal processing.